Background image

 Brendon was also a member of the 4x200m freestyle relay at the 2019 Summer Universiade in Naples, Italy as an athlete from La Trobe University.
 There, he reached the finals of the 400 IM, finishing eighth in a field of 44 competitors overall.

-In 2019, Brendon Smith was selected to the New York Breakers alongside 6 other Australians to compete in the inaugural season of the International Surfing League (ISL), a swimming league in which eight teams from around the world compete in fast paced race-sessions.
-He has competed for the Breakers for two seasons, where he raced in 200m and 400m events, including freestyle and individual medley.
-Characterised as having a strong negative split, he has achieved a best result of 4th in the 400m IM.
+In 2019, Brendon was selected to the New York Breakers alongside six other Australians to compete in the inaugural season of the International Swimming League (ISL), a swimming league in which eight teams from around the world compete in fast-paced race-sessions.
+He competed for the Breakers for three seasons, where he raced in 200m and 400m events, including freestyle and individual medley.

 This new format has seen many top Australians recruited to these teams, including Emma McKeon, the Campbell sisters, Kyle Chalmers and previously Cameron McEvoy.
 Other big names on the ISL circuit include Nathan Adrian, Adam Peaty and Katie Ledecky.